Valentine Puppy Chow: Crisp Candy Shells, Soft Sugar Finish, Zero Baking

 Notes

-3. Store in an airtight container to keep the texture fresh.
+2. Store in an airtight container at room temperature.

 • Method: No-Bake